All resources

 Trimming Functions Errors

-Common Issue: Trimming function errors can happen when attempting to remove whitespace or specific characters from a string's start or end incorrectly, possibly due to specifying the wrong characters or using the function in an unsupported context.
+Common Issue: Trimming function errors can happen when attempting to remove whitespace or specific characters from a string's start or end incorrectly, possibly due to specifying the wrong sequence of characters or using the function in an unsupported context.

 It shows the following - ‘Error: Incorrect arguments to TRIM/LTRIM/RTRIM.’